 Take a Mexican favourite like tacos, for example.
 They’re great for feeding a crowd, and using fish instead of chicken turns them into a whole new dish.
 Season and fry your fish before shredding it and placing it in taco shells, along with fresh salad, homemade guacamole and salsa, and any other accompaniments you fancy.

 Fish works excellently in a creamy pasta sauce too, particularly when there’s a splash of white wine and some well-chosen herbs in there as well.
 Smoked salmon with a chunky pasta like tagliatelle or rigatoni would be our recommendation for a change from your usual chicken pasta.

 If you fancy trying out a fish-based curry, fish like cod works especially well in a korma-style sauce made with coconut milk and fresh herbs and spices - Good Friday fish never tasted so good.

 There’s Nothing Fishy About Our Cookware

 The right cookware can go a long way towards helping you to get the best results when cooking fish.
-At Circulon, all of our cookware is non-stick, fast-heating and able to distribute heat evenly, which is exactly what you need for cooking fish to perfection.
+Our nonstick cookware is fast-heating and able to distribute heat evenly, which is exactly what you need for cooking fish to perfection.